cloudpups/universal-git-tags/Overview.md

 * ✔ Cross platform
    * Can run on updated build agents.
 * ✔ Repository agnostic.
-   * Repository can be in GitHub, GitLab, BitBucket, etc!
+   * Repository can be in GitHub, Azure DevOps, BitBucket, etc!

 ## Motivation